 This course is a functional approach to algebra that incorporates the use of appropriate technology.
 Emphasis will be placed on the study of functions, and their graphs, inequalities, and linear, quadratic, piece-wise defined, rational, polynomial, exponential, and logarithmic functions.
 Appropriate applications will be included.
-Pre-requisites: ANA200, COM201, NPN200
+Prerequisites: None